Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-Importantly, we also determined the $I_c$ of the indium microsphere-based interconnects (for details, see \aref{app:indium}).
-To this end, we assembled a simplified flip-chip device (see \fref{fig:8}(b)) using three unpatterned chips of Nb/Au film chosen for its high critical current and absence of oxidation.
+We also determined the critical current of the indium microsphere-based interconnects (for details, see \aref{app:indium}).
+To this end, we assembled a simplified flip-chip device using the transfer stage, with unpatterned chips of Nb/Au film chosen for its high critical current and absence of oxidation.
 Two In microspheres were placed on each bottom chip, while a third chip was pressed on top to establish a galvanic connection between the two bottom chips.
 We used 24 aluminum wire bonds per bond pad to allow the transport of large supercurrents.
 With this flip-chip device, we could run a supercurrent of up to \SI{2}{\ampere} (see \aref{app:indium}), limited by the maximum output of the current source.